 Diving in Monad Shoal at dawn while hoping for the best

 4 am.
 This is the time you will need to set your alarm clock to take a chance to dive with the thresher sharks at Monad Shoal.
 At dawn, the thresher sharks – which are usually swimming and hunting in much deeper waters – are ascending to recreational diving depths to go to their favourite cleaning station.
-The underwater plateau of Monad Shoal is at 12m deep and then drops to 30m deep where there is an observation spot.
+The underwater plateau of Monad Shoal is at 12m deep and then drops to the observation spot at 30 m deep.
 There, you need to stay behind a rope installed to try to restrain divers from bothering the sharks (please, don’t be that stupid diver who does not respect the rules).

 Theoretically, the sharks are always there.
 Yet, they are very shy animals and, like most pelagic fish, they are not huge fans of our bubbles.
 Thus, my very first tip for enjoying Monad Shoal is to be the first underwater as much as possible.
 Arrive in advance, before the big groups (they are slower to move, make sure to book with a dive centre that only takes small groups of divers).

 On my first visit to Monad Shoal, my guide, my buddy and I were actually sea-sick because of the conditions that day (yes, even experienced divers can be sea-sick sometimes).
 Even if we were still a bit sleepy, it was actually kind of perfect to speed up as we all knew we would feel much better on the surface of the water.
-This is how we were 10 minutes ahead of everyone and saw 6 thresher sharks!
+With 10 minutes ahead of everyone, we saw 6 thresher sharks!
 I don’t think it was the case of the other divers.

 Beside the number of divers, sometimes visibility is going to be against you.
 This is what happened on my second dive in Monad Shoal.
 With very low visibility, about 5 m, we couldn’t see any shark at all!
 I think they were still there but we just couldn’t see them.
 So let’s say you have a good 80% chance to see the thresher shark when diving in Monad Shoal but be sure to allow enough time in Malapascua to dive there maybe 2 to 3 times.